Australian Open 'likely' to be delayed, says minister

 “The quarantine requirements will be those that are ultimately agreed with the public health and then it will be a matter for the ATP and the WTA about whether or not they are acceptable.”

+“Having no official match before the Australian Open, before a grand slam, is a huge thing.”

+US Open finalist Alex Zverev has also said players should at least be able to practice during quarantine.

-Officials conducted some 10,000 coronavirus tests before and during the successfully-staged US Open in New York in September, with Frenchman Benoit Paire the only player to return a positive to COVID-19.
+Officials conducted 10,000 coronavirus tests before and during the successfully-staged US Open in New York in September.
+Frenchman Benoit Paire was the only player to return a positive to COVID-19.

-“And then I imagine consistently through the time they’re in their bubble … there will be a number of differences in the amount of testing that they do and some of the rigor around that.”
+“Then, I imagine, consistently through the time they’re in their bubble … there will be a number of differences in the amount of testing that they do and some of the rigor around that.”

 -AAP